Table of Contents

 OEM-owned dealerships remain the exception

-Channels are likely to remain relatively fixed, though experiments continue
+Channels are likely to remain relatively fixed, though experiments

 Britain's dealer groups continue shakeout